 Based on the Strategic Plan, the Senior Leadership Team (SLT) undertakes a comprehensive review of the risks to which the College is exposed.
 The SLT identifies systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
-The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
+The internal controls are then implemented, and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
 In addition to the annual review, the SLT will also consider any risks which may arise as a result of a new area of work being undertaken by the College.

-A new and robust risk register and scoring was introduced in 2021/22.
 The risk register is maintained at the College level which is reviewed at least termly by the Audit Committee and the Corporation and more frequently where necessary.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.